Figuring out how to work from home in a realistic, sustainable and profitable way has been one of my main goals since I was at university.

 More on that later.

-3. Focus on getting as many quality email subscribers as possible
+3. Focus on how to get as many quality email subscribers as possible

 Every smart business is focusing on email subscribers.